 U.S. District Court and Bankruptcy Court for the District of Connecticut

-Howard B. Kleinberg is a Shareholder of Meyer, Suozzi, English & Klein, P.C., resident in Garden City, Long Island, N.Y.
+Howard B. Kleinberg is Of Counsel to Meyer, Suozzi, English & Klein, P.C., resident in Garden City, Long Island, N.Y.
 Mr. Kleinberg is a member of the firm’s Bankruptcy & Business Reorganization and Commercial Litigation practices.
 He previously served as Chair of the Bankruptcy & Business Reorganization practice from 2003 to 2012.
 Mr. Kleinberg concentrates his practice on bankruptcy, bankruptcy litigation, corporate reorganization and out-of-court workouts, and commercial litigation.

 Mr. Kleinberg focuses on the representation of creditor and business interests in chapter 11 cases of major public and local and regional corporations, as well as related litigation.
 He represents debtors, creditors’ committees, committee members, and equity security holders in chapter 11 cases of regional public companies and privately held businesses, covering such areas as DIP and exit financing, business and chapter 11 plan formulation and negotiation, sales of major assets and claims trading.
 He also represents bankruptcy trustees.
 Mr. Kleinberg has been retained and qualified as an expert witness on bankruptcy and has given